endeavouros-team/EndeavourOS-Development/README.md

 [Calamares](https://calamares.codeberg.page)

 We use our own fork of Calamares.
-Some modules are used as-is but configured to work for EndeavourOS install, while others are created on our own, like the pacstrap module used for the online install option.
+Some modules are used as-is but configured to work for the EndeavourOS installation, while others are created by us, like the pacstrap module used for the online install option.
 Additionally, some modules are modified to meet our specific requirements for setting up EndeavourOS.

 [EndeavourOS Calamares scripts and configuration](https://github.com/endeavouros-team/calamares/tree/calamares/data/eos)

 Also, both online and offline installs use the same Calamares application.
-However, we use the welcome app and different `settings.conf` files to configure both install methods.
+However, we use the Welcome app and different `settings.conf` files to configure both installation methods.

 ## Dependencies:

 [Calamares Dependencies](https://github.com/endeavouros-team/calamares#readme)